American Aging Association

 The American Aging Association is a non-profit, tax-exempt biogerontology organization of scientists and laypeople dedicated to biomedical aging studies and geroscience, with the goal of slowing the aging process to extend the healthy human lifespan while preserving and restoring functions typically lost to age-related degeneration.
-The abbreviation AGE is intended to be representative of the organization, even though it is not an acronym (avoids possible confusion with the American Automobile Association, AAA).
+The abbreviation AGE is intended to be representative of the organization, even though it is not an acronym (this avoids possible confusion with the American Automobile Association, AAA).

 History and organization

 AGE was founded in 1970 by Denham Harman, MD, PhD, who is often known as the "father" of the "free-radical theory of aging".
 Harman's goal was to form a lay-scientific organization patterned after the American Heart Association to promote biomedical aging research.
 Harman served as the first president of AGE, and was executive director of AGE for 20 years (1973 to 1993).

 AGE has received research grants from the National Institutes of Health and the Ellison Medical Foundation.
 In 2016, AGE became a member of the Federation of American Societies for Experimental Biology.

 The vice-presidency of AGE is to be a layperson position focused on promoting the scientific goals of AGE to the general public.